-Master data management in itself is part of a data management strategy that attempts to organize, manage, and make your data infrastructure more effective and efficient.
+Master data management is part of a wider data management strategy that attempts to organize, manage, and make your data infrastructure more effective and efficient.
 Some of the top benefits of implementing an MDM strategy for the organization’s data infrastructure include:

 Improved Data Enhancement

 Customer information change over time.
-For example, some people buy a second home and live at two different addresses.
+For example, a customer may have two different residential addresses.
 Instead of updating a customer’s contact by creating another record or repeating some information, a well-designed MDM simplifies the update to single master data records.